bridge-school/personal-project-react/README.md

 ## Requirements

-- Create a login page: a user landing on the page should be able to input a username and submit it.
+- Create a landing page where a user should be able to input a valid git username and submit it.

-- Once the user has logged in, they should be able to see two lists:
+- After submitting the username, two lists should be displayed:
-    - The most recent repositories (repos) that they have forked
+    - The most recent repositories (repos) forked by the username provided
     - their most recent pull requests.

 - Each of the forked repos should display the name of that repo as a link.
 When clicked, this should link to the base repo.